KCPT19/Fading-Image-Widget/readme.txt

 2. The widget filled out.

 == Changelog ==

+= 0.0.5 =
+* Fixed buttons not working when you first add the widget to the screen

 = 0.0.3 =
 * Disabled Fade feature if both images aren't specified